ytmytm/c128-z80-8mhz/README.md

 2) Since I already used ATF22V10 which has asynchronous reset for registers, it should be possible to get rid of 74LS74 with different assignment of pin 1 (GAL CLK input).
 I wasn't able to do it.
    I'm probably doing something wrong - messing up high/low vs active/inactive or my CUPL skills are lacking (they are).

 3) What is the problem with 16MHz clock?
 Maybe it should be created by doubling the dot clock to keep things in sync?
+(No need to bother if (1) is possible).